YourOnly-One/content/content/love/c/poems/2016/20160303-song-of-songs-4.ko.markdown

 publishdate = 2016-03-03T22:48:15+09:00
 lastmod = 2016-03-03T22:48:15+09:00

-#aliases = [""]
+aliases = ["/ko/poems/song-of-songs-4-201663"]
-slug = "Song of Songs 4"
+slug = "song-of-songs-4"
-translationKey = "Song of Songs 4"
+translationKey = "song-of-songs-4"
-relCanonical = "https://im.youronly.one/love/ko/poems/song-of-songs-4-201663/"														# only needed when this is not the original post
+relCanonical = "https://im.youronly.one/love/ko/poems/song-of-songs-4/"														# only needed when this is not the original post
 #disqus_url = ""                                                    # automatic in YourOnly.One setup
-#disqus_identifier = ""                                             # highly recommended by Disqus; automatic in YourOnly.One setup
+disqus_identifier = "song-of-songs-4-201663"                                             # highly recommended by Disqus; automatic in YourOnly.One setup

 channels = ["loverelationships"]
 categories = ["literature"]														# taxonomy